ksrivastava1/Personal-Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm a second year PhD student in mathematics.
 I'm broadly interested in algebraic geometry and machine learning.
-Some questions I'm currently pondering include how machine learning can be used as a tool to aid mathematicians, how can algebraic varieties be used to approximate data, and what connections can we find between algebraic geometry and machine learning
+Some questions I'm currently pondering include how machine learning can be used as a tool to aid mathematicians, how algebraic varieties can be used to approximate data, and what connections can we find between algebraic geometry and machine learning.